 With growing fears over many major social media sites actively editing content on their sites and suppressing certain demographics, alternative social media sites began to appear towards the second half of the 2010s.
 One of the most notable social media platforms to emerge was Minds.com.

-This free and open-source social media platform has seen significant growth in users since its launch in 2016.
-One of its unique selling points is not only its strict neutrality when it comes to free speech, but also its integration of blockchain to reward its community with ERC20 tokens.
+This free and open-source social media platform has seen significant user growth since its launch in 2016.
+One of its unique selling points is its strict neutrality regarding free speech and its blockchain integration to reward its community with ERC20 tokens.

-Users can use these tokens to promote their own content or help crowdfund other users through monthly subscriptions to access exclusive content and other services.
-Self-described as a "Crypt Social Network", Minds.com's privacy, decentralization, optional anonymity, and steadfast commitment to transparency and protecting freedom of speech is appealing to many of its regular users.
+Users can use these tokens to promote their content or help crowdfund other users through monthly subscriptions to access exclusive content and other services.
+Self-described as a "Crypt Social Network," Minds.com's privacy, decentralization, optional anonymity, and steadfast commitment to transparency and protecting freedom of speech appeal to many regular users.